EqualExperts/you-build-it-you-run-it-playbook/practices/incident-response.md

 # Incident response

 These practices relate to responding to incidents, and learning from incidents.
 One of the drawbacks of You Build It You Run It is its [high setup cost](https://you-build-it-you-run-it.playbook.ee/what-is-ops-run-it/drawbacks), and part of that is a steep learning curve for product teams.
 It's important they're prepared to identify, resolve, and learn from production incidents, before their first incident occurs.
-If these practices aren't implemented, you'll have unprepared incident responders and they'll fall into the [excessive BAU](https://you-build-it-you-run-it.playbook.ee/pitfalls#excessive-bau) and [unsustainable on-call schedule pitfalls](https://you-build-it-you-run-it.playbook.ee/pitfalls#unsustainable-on-call-schedule).
+If these practices aren't implemented, you'll have unprepared incident responders and they'll fall into the [excessive BAU](https://you-build-it-you-run-it.playbook.ee/pitfalls#excessive-bau) and [limited on-call schedule pitfalls](https://you-build-it-you-run-it.playbook.ee/pitfalls#limited-on-call-schedule).

 ![](../.gitbook/assets/practices/incident-response-practices.png)